x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 3. If the correct journaling recipient is listed in the **Journal recipient** box, you have successfully enabled journaling for the mailbox database.
 If there is no journaling recipient listed, journaling is disabled for the database.

-- From the Shell, run the following command to return a list of all mailbox databases in your organization, including the journal recipients associated with them.
+- From Exchange Online PowerShell, run the following command to return a list of all mailbox databases in your organization, including the journal recipients associated with them.
 Journaling is enabled for databases that have a journal recipient listed, otherwise it's disabled.

   ```
   Get-MailboxDatabase | Format-Table Name,JournalRecipient